jrdavismaine/wdio-v5-upgrade-helper-service/README.md

 ```

 # Purpose
-This plugin will allow developers to use to webdriver 5.0 (v5) without having to change all of the renamed v4 commands and update their entire code base at once.
+This plugin will allow developers / developement teams to upgrade to webdriver 5.0 without having to change all of the renamed v4 commands in their codebase.

 # Recommendation
-If you are using this plugin, make it a point to convert your code to v5 format, e.g. remove all `browser.click(selector)` statements, before each merge to master.
-Avoid the tempation to keep this plugin installed permanently.
-Doing this will only make upgrading to future versions of webdriverio, e.g. webdriverio 6.0, much more difficult.
-The purpose of this plugin is to make upgrading from v4 to v5 easier and avoid having to change everything at once.
+If you are using this plugin, make it a point to try and convert your code to v5 format with each merge to master.
+Keeping the old v4 code longer than necessary will make upgrading to future versions of webdriverio, e.g. version 6, much harder.

 # Supported V4 commands
 | Object  | V4 name  | V5 name |